TomNussbaumer/docker-selfsigned-domain-registry/README.md

 Well, there is not much to say about the automation part.
 It's just boring scripting.

-Before you run `create-registry.sh` make sure you have modified the first 4 variables to your requirements.
+Before you run `create-registry.sh` make sure you have modified the configuration in file `settings` to your requirements.
 At least replace the "example.com" part of variable CERTIFICATE_DETAILS to match your domain name.
 Otherwise you will not be able to connect.

 Changing the generated user and password is also a good idea ;)